streamnative/function-mesh-website/versioned_docs/version-0.1.6/function-mesh/function-mesh-overview.md

 - Utilize the full power of Kubernetes to provision, schedule, and even auto-scale Pulsar Functions and Pulsar IO connectors.
 ## How Function Mesh works

 Function Mesh is designed to run Pulsar Functions and connectors natively on Kubernetes.
 Instead of using the `pulsar-admin` CLI tool to send function requests to Pulsar clusters, you can use `kubectl` to submit a Function Mesh CRD directly to Kubernetes clusters.
-The installed Function Mesh operator launches functions and connectors individually, organize scheduling, and load balance them together.
+The installed Function Mesh operator launches functions and connectors individually, organizes scheduling, and load-balances them together.

 Function Mesh stores both the functions and connectors metadata and running status directly in Kubernetes.